 - Groups provide discussions that keep you up-to-date on what’s happening in your industry and allow you to emerge as a leader

 - Many groups are now open which means they can turn up in a Google search

 - You can form your own group and invite leaders and prospects to join in a discussion about your industry

 - Groups enhance your online networking.
 If you can’t connect with someone directly, likely someone in your group can get you an introduction

 Content is the key to any social media strategy and LinkedIn is no exception.
 And, just like other social networks, refrain from being salesy in the content posted.

-Instead, post content your prospects find valuable — how to’s, news, trends, research.
-Creating posts that ask questions then sharing the results is a great tool for engaging folks on LinkedIn.
+Instead, post content your prospects find valuable — how-to’s, news, trends, research.
+Creating posts that ask questions and then share the results is a great tool for engaging folks on LinkedIn.

 Connect your blog to automatically update on LinkedIn each time you post.

 Building your social network is critical for success in using LinkedIn for lead generation.
 No one “hears” you unless they’re connected (or search for your keywords).